molotovmary/agenticSeek/README.md

 ## Prerequisites

-Make sure you have chrome driver, docker and python3.10 installed.
+Make sure you have Brave browser, chrome driver, docker and python3.10 installed.

-For issues related to chrome driver, see the **Chromedriver** section.
+For issues related to chrome driver with Brave, see the **Chromedriver** section.

 ### 1. **Clone the repository and setup**